dk1242/dk1242.github.io/_posts/2025-05-14-Rendering-1M-spheres-1.md

     1, 2, 3    // second triangle
 };
 ```
-Then we will declare EBO after binding the VAO.
-So, it will hold the EBO's data.
-Then call glDrawElements() instead of glDrawArrays();
+Then we declare the EBO after binding the VAO, so the VAO will store the EBO’s state.
+We then call glDrawElements() instead of glDrawArrays();
 ```cpp
 GLuint EBO;
 glGenBuffers(1, &EBO);